DevAgnihotri/MCA_Sem_2/DBMS/Unit 5.md

   - **Deadlock Detection:** Oracle automatically detects and resolves deadlocks.

 ### Q23.
 What do you mean by dispatcher in terms of Oracle?

-**Question 23: What do you mean by dispatcher in terms of Oracle?**

 - In Oracle, a **dispatcher** is a background process used in a multi-threaded server (MTS) environment.
 - Dispatchers manage client connections, routing requests to shared server processes.